JorisSchut/Data-Science/Cleaning/wk3/Codebook.md

  4. Appropriately labels the data set with descriptive variable names.
  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-For an explanation of the code see the Readme.md file accompanying this code book.
+For an explanation of the code used in the data processing see the [Readme.md](https://github.com/JorisSchut/Data-Science/blob/master/Cleaning/wk3/Readme.md) file accompanying this code book.

 ##Sources
 1. [UCI Machine learning repostiory](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)